HCG Diet Plan Food List & Meal Plan Menu Guide

 Dinner: 100 grams of any one approved protein, 1 vegetable, 1 fruit and 1 starch.

 It is not uncommon, while on the protocol, to find that you do not feel hungry, and you should not feel alarmed.
 The most important thing to remember about the diet is that you should never exceed 500 calories.
 So, if you find you’re not as hungry one day, then it’s alright to skip a fruit, vegetable, or starch.
 However, do not skip your protein, because your body needs it in order to function properly.
 If you find yourself weak, or feeling hungry, then do not skimp in any way.
+Better click here and learn what can be the consequences.

 It is through this mechanism that your body will begin to breakdown the fat stored in your body, and you will see changes not only in your weight but in your overall shape.